 To help explain this process I am going to use an example client in the construction industry who installs piles as part of the foundation for buildings and structures.
 On a building site they may have 100s of piles they need to install and as part of the installation work they need to record what they have done and document it to meet compliance requirements.
 This is a paper based process, very manual, time consuming, involving duplication of work and has a high risk of human error resulting in non-compliance.

-Our client knew they had to do something and digitise the process but they just did not know what was technically possible or where to start... and this is where the Power Definition Framework starts.
+Our client knew they had to do something and digitise the process but they just did not know what was technically possible or where to start... and this is where the Solution Mapping Framework starts.

 Interviews and Observations

 Before diving into any of the details around requirements or solution design it is important to understand the people you are designing for - the jobs they need to do, the challenges they have and the goals they are trying to achieve.
 This is most commonly done through interviews but it is also equally important to observe people in real world scenarios of the problem you are trying to solve.
 In the example of the construction client, we went on site with the site workers and observed them installing the piles and filling in a paper checklist as their record for compliance.

 Interviews and observations are best done at two levels:

 Business stakeholders / managers - the people who are responsible for the outcomes of a digital solution.
 They help frame the problem and will be able to set the objectives and success criteria.